panorama-research/mobstr-dataset/README.md

 Requirements and architectural information have been derived directly from the challenge description.
 We make no claim on the completeness or correctness of any of the artefacts available for download here.

+Additionally the repo contains a custom traceability information model (TIM) that defines which link types can be created between the different artifacts.
+The current TIM is given in the TIM.pptx file.

+The TIM assumes one is using [Eclipse Capra](https://projects.eclipse.org/projects/modeling.capra) and is therefore implemented as a traceability extension point of the Eclipse Capra tool.
+The TIM project is org.panorama.research.waters-2019.traceMetamodel

 All artefacts provided here are under [Eclipse Public License v2.0][5].
 Copyright 2020 by [contributors](CONTRIBUTORS).

 [1]: https://www.ecrts.org/archives/fileadmin/WebsitesArchiv/ecrts2019/waters/waters-industrial-challenge/index.html